The City of Taylorsville will provide this update as timely over the next several weeks

 The Utah Leads Together Small Bridge Loan program has been established to help small businesses impacted by the COVID-19 pandemic.
 Businesses with 50 or fewer employees can apply to receive loans of $5,000 to $25,000 with 0 percent interest for a 60-month period, said Val Hale, executive director of the Utah Governor's Office of Economic Development (GOED).

 The state has repurposed $8 million in state economic development funds to provide the loans.
 Additionally, the Utah Department of Workforce Services has contributed $500,000 to the program.
 Loan payments will not be required for the first 12 months, and loans cannot exceed three months of demonstrated operating expenses.
 GOED will use at least 25 percent of the program funds to support rural Utah businesses.
-Businesses can apply for the loans, starting March 31 through April 3, when a new application process will open again.
-Hale said the loans are meant to provide a bridge until SBA funding can be accessed.
-The loans are open to businesses only but may expand to non-profits at a later date.
+Businesses can apply for the loans here.
+Applications for the first cycle of the Bridge Loan Fund are currently being evaluated.
+The next cycle for applications began on April 13.

 The State of Utah has started a new child care program to help health care workers and public safety employees who must continue to work during the coronavirus crisis.
 Tracy Gruber, director of the Utah Office of Child Care, detailed the program during the governor's briefing on Monday (March 30).
 Essential workers with young children can find information and register at jobs.ut.gov for free child care, she said.
-Ten child-care providers will be online as soon as Wednesday (April 1), with more coming in the next few weeks.
-Child care will be available Monday through Friday, 7 a.m. to 6 p.m. to cover hours that schools are no longer open due to gathering and social distancing restrictions through May 1.
+Child care will be available Monday through Friday, 7 a.m. to 6 p.m. to cover hours that schools are no longer open due to gathering and social distancing restrictions.
 Child care providers will engage with distance learning now taught through Utah schools.
 The program will remain in place for as long as schools are closed.
 The state also will provide a list of caregivers willing to work in people’s homes after hours.

 Individuals needing child care who are working but do not fall under the category of essential employees are encouraged to seek care from friends, families and other contacts in the community during this time.
 If unable to obtain care through any of these types of arrangements, please visit the Department of Workforce Service's careaboutchildcare.org or call 1-800-670-1552.

-The State of Utah announced that the dismissal of public K-12 schools will extend until May 1.
+The State of Utah announced that the dismissal of public K-12 schools will extend through the end of the academic year.
 Distance learning and meal services will continue through the extended dismissal.

 School employees providing distance learning will be limited at school buildings, following the governor’s and CDC’s guidelines to avoid gatherings of groups of 10 or more.
 Teachers are being, and will continue to be, encouraged to telecommute when possible.